Need to talk? Call 1800 882 436.

 Your child's health and development information is recorded in this book.
 You should always bring your child's Infant Health Record to appointments with your child health nurse or any health professional, such as your doctor.

-Your child and family health nurse can schedule health check visits until your child reaches school age.
-At these visits, the nurse will check that your child is reaching major developmental milestones.
+At these visits, the nurse will weigh and measure your child.
+They will also check that your child is reaching major developmental milestones.
 As your child grows, you might discuss issues such as crawling and walking, toilet training, play, tantrums and speech.

 If your baby's development seems delayed, your nurse may suggest a visit to your doctor or other health professional — for example, a speech pathologist for speech delays.